python-lml/lml/docs/source/lml_log.rst

 The mysterious log is "load cached values ... ".
 This is because scan_plugins are called before CuisineManager is instantiated.
-In other words, without an instance of CuisineManager, lml would cache the plugin declaratio info until the instantiation happens.
+In other words, without an instance of CuisineManager, lml would cache the plugin info until the instantiation happens.